California Motorcyclist’s Guide to Safe Lane-Splitting

 • The danger is increased with higher speed differentials.

-• It is not considered lane splitting if you are riding on the shoulder and doing so is illegal.
+• It is not considered lane splitting if you are riding on the shoulder, and doing so is illegal.

 • Be sure to stay visible.
-Stay out of blind spots of other drivers and avoid lingering between vehicles.
+Stay out of the blind spots of other drivers and avoid lingering between vehicles.

-• Wearing bright colored or reflective clothing and using high beams can help drivers spot you.
+• Wearing bright-colored or reflective clothing and using high beams can help drivers spot you.

-Helmet Laws for Motorcyclists in California
+Helmet Laws For Motorcyclists In California

-Safety Tips for All Motorists
+Safety Tips For All Motorists

 • Sharing the road and being courteous.

-• Anticipating other motorist’s possible movements and staying alert while driving.
+• Anticipating other motorists’ possible movements and staying alert while driving.

 • You are never driving while impaired by fatigue, alcohol, or drugs.

-Four important reminders To Help Keep Motorcyclists Safe While Riding:
+Four Important Reminders To Help Keep Motorcyclists Safe While Riding

 1. Always assume people in cars do not see you.